-The Air Force has approved 1,688 FY17 retraining quotas in 74 Air Force Specialty Codes (AFSC) for eligible active duty First Term Airmen (FTA).
+The Air Force has approved approximately 1,464 retraining quotas for Fiscal Year 2020 in 125 Air Force Specialty Codes for eligible active-duty First Term Airmen.

-FTA retraining allows Airmen, to retrain in conjunction with a reenlistment into skills where a shortage exists.
-If a FTA meets the eligibility requirement, he or she may apply to retrain into one of the open quotas found in the FTA column of the Retraining Advisory.
+FTA retraining allows Airmen to retrain, in conjunction with a reenlistment, into skills where a shortage exists.
+If an FTA meets the eligibility requirement, he or she may apply to retrain into one of the open quotas found in the FTA column of the Retraining Advisory.

 The FTA board for selection of retraining is conducted the last duty day of every month.
-AFPC Formal Training and Retraining Section (AFPC/DP1SST) will rank the applications according to AFI 36-2626, Airman Retraining Program paragraph 5.1.3.
+AFPC's Formal Training and Retraining Section, AFPC/DP1SST, will rank the applications according to AFI 36-2626, Airman Retraining Program, paragraph 5.1.3.
 Applications will be approved/disapproved no later than the 15th of the following month.

 The quality review board for selection of retraining is conducted the last duty day every month.
 After each board, all applications that were not selected for that board will remain eligible until the next board.
 All applications meet three consecutive boards and, if not selected, are disapproved.
 Approvals can take up to 1 - 2 weeks to update.